OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 # Download R code

 We will use google co-lab to run R commands.
-You can find the R code in .ipynb format under day5 in the repo.
-Download it and you're ready for the exercise!
+You can find the R code in `GWAS_Visual_R.ipynb` under day5 in the repo.
+Try to download it use the same way described above (if you chose option 1 in the last step, you already have it!)

 # Plink2 Downloading and Installation
 We will run all the plink2 commands in shell (command line).
 If you are not familiar with shell or command line, that's totally fine!